cognizant-ai-labs/covid-xprize/README.md

 contest.

 Within this archive you will find:
-* Sample predictors provided by Cognizant, in the form of Jupyter notebooks
+* Sample predictors and prescriptors provided by Cognizant, in the form of Jupyter notebooks and python scripts
-* Sample implementations of the "predict" API, which you will be required to implement as part of your submission
+* Sample implementations of the "predict" API and the "prescribe" API, which you will be required to implement as part of your submission
 * Sample IP (intervention plan) data to test your submission

 ## Pre-requisites